SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 ## calibrated_range_lower

-- The lower range of the calibrated date (aka. the oldest)
+- The lower range of the calibrated date (aka. the oldest).
 - If calibration has been done but the calibrated lower range is not reported, specify `-99999`
 - Set `NA` if not a radiocarbon date or no calibration has been reported.

 ## calibrated_range_upper

-- The upper range of the calibrated date (aka. youngest date)
+- The upper range of the calibrated date (aka. youngest date).
 - If calibration has been done but the calibrated upper range is not reported, specify `-99999`
 - Set `NA` if not a radiocarbon date or no calibration has been reported.